maybenull/angular-authz/README.md

 ## Permissions

-Refer to [Apache Shiro permissions page](https://shiro.apache.org/permissions.html) for detailed documentation on permissions in `angular-authz`.
+Refer to the [Apache Shiro permissions page](https://shiro.apache.org/permissions.html) for detailed documentation on permissions in `angular-authz`.

 ###Simple Permissions